lottes-puppeteer/lottes-puppeteer/README.md

 # ✦ 🧸 ; Charlie ✧
 I'm Charlie!
 You may also call me Lotte Lottie (if we're close)

-Do not under any circumstances call me Charlotte, only TWO people can
+Do not under any circumstances call me Charlotte, only TWO people can.

+Doubles DNI for now, not in the right mental state to be like "wow i look nothing likw any of these other charlies. am i even real." again.

 ## Interests
 ![Pixel Lotte LWA](https://github.com/user-attachments/assets/2d65dcd8-262d-4865-b50d-5151d26abc03)